Association of the IceCube neutrinos with CAZ blazar light curves: Low weight spatiotemporal associations

-Here we describe and provide the light curve and sky map of three low-weight spatio-temporal associations arising from the BB95 at the peak of a BBHOP metric, similar to Sect. \ref{sec_results_individual_assoc} where we did the same for high-weight spatio-temporal associations arising from the BB95 at the peak of a BBHOP metric.
+Here, we give and describe the light curve and sky map of three low-weight spatiotemporal associations arising from the BB95 at the peak of a BBHOP metric, similar to Sect. \ref{sec_results_individual_assoc} where we did the same for high-weight spatiotemporal associations arising from the BB95 at the peak of a BBHOP metric.

-The first of the low-weight spatio-temporal associations arising from the BB95 at the peak of a BBHOP metric is of the IBL CAZJ2227+0037 (4FGL~J2227.9+0036) with IC180612A ($W_\mathrm{T}$=$0.044$), whose light curve and sky map are given in Fig. \ref{fig_CAZJ2227+0037_neut_MJD58281.190}.
+The first of the low-weight spatiotemporal associations arising from the BB95 at the peak of a BBHOP metric is of the IBL CAZJ2227+0037 (4FGL~J2227.9+0036) with IC180612A ($W_\mathrm{T}$=$0.044$), whose light curve and sky map are given in Fig. \ref{fig_CAZJ2227+0037_neut_MJD58281.190}.
 The neutrino IC180612A arrived at the peak of an outburst period.
 Intriguingly, CAZJ2227+0037 is associated with three other neutrinos: IC110807A, IC140114A, and IC200523A.
 These have weights of 0.266, 0.355, and 0.036, respectively.
 IC110807A arrived very close to the peak of another outburst period, but it unfortunately falls in a seasonal gap.
-This inadvertently excludes it from the spatio-temporal analysis as its temporal signal cannot be determined (for the adverse effects of seasonal gaps on our analysis, see Sect. \ref{sec_results_observational_gaps}).
+This inadvertently excludes it from the spatiotemporal analysis as its temporal signal cannot be determined (for the adverse effects of seasonal gaps on our analysis, see Sect. \ref{sec_results_observational_gaps}).
 IC140114A also falls in a seasonal gap, although it likely did not arrive during a flare.
-Thus, this IBL has one definite, another likely, and another potential spatio-temporal association as well as one spatial association, which together make it an interesting neutrino-emitting candidate to follow up on.
-On top of this, its IBL nature fits the profile of the other spatio-temporally neutrino-associated sources well.
+Thus, this IBL has one definite, another likely, and another potential spatiotemporal association as well as one spatial association, which together make it an interesting neutrino-emitting candidate to follow up on.
+On top of this, its IBL nature fits the profile of the other spatiotemporally neutrino-associated sources well.

 The second such low-weight association is of the HBL CAZJ0506+0324 (4FGL~J0506.9+0323) with IC190317A ($W_\mathrm{T}$=$0.035$), whose light curve and sky map are given in Fig. \ref{fig_CAZJ0506+0324_neut_MJD58559.832}.
 This neutrino precedes the peak of a relatively notable flare by $\sim$2~d.
 CAZJ0506+0324 has a second neutrino association, IC220918A ($W_\mathrm{T}$=$0.089$), which is also associated with CAZJ0509+0541.
 There is no sign of increased optical activity when this neutrino arrived.